AudioKit/AudioKit/README.md

 2. Once you are sure the problem is not in your implementation, but in AudioKit itself, you can open a [Github Issue](https://github.com/audiokit/AudioKit/issues).

+3. If you, your team or your company is using AudioKit, please consider [sponsoring Aure on Github Sponsors](http://github.com/sponsors/aure).

 ### Contributing Code

-When you want to modify AudioKit, check out the [develop](https://github.com/audiokit/AudioKit/tree/develop) branch (as opposed to master), make your changes, and send us a [pull request](https://github.com/audiokit/AudioKit/pulls).
+When you want to modify AudioKit, check out the [v5-develop](https://github.com/audiokit/AudioKit/tree/v5-develop) branch (as opposed to v5-master), make your changes, and send us a [pull request](https://github.com/audiokit/AudioKit/pulls).

 This project exists thanks to all the people who [contribute](CONTRIBUTING.md).
 <a href="https://github.com/AudioKit/AudioKit/graphs/contributors"><img src="https://opencollective.com/AudioKit/contributors.svg?width=890&button=false" /></a>